-- Lead was one of the first metals ever used by man. - Lead was also the cause of the first recorded occupational disease, "lead colic", suffered by a metal worker who lived about twenty-four hundred years ago. - While it has many uses, lead is also "toxic", poisonous to humans, animals and plants. - When it is absorbed into the human body, it usually leads to serious health problems, and it can be fatal. - According to OSHA (the Occupational Safety and Health Administration), more than eight hundred thousand workers in the United States may be regularly exposed to lead on the job. - That's why the agency has issued safety standards designed to protect you from lead's harmful effects. - Today, the most common way people are exposed to lead is when they breathe in dust and fumes that contain lead while they are at work. - When lead is inhaled it passes through the lungs into the bloodstream, and collects in your bones and tissue. - Lead dust can be accidentally swallowed, as well. - Either way, once it has been absorbed by the body lead can remain there for years, and cause serious problems. - There are two basic types of lead exposure: - "Long-term" - "Acute".
+- Lead was one of the first metals ever used by man. - Lead was also the cause of the first recorded occupational disease, "lead colic", suffered by a metal worker who lived about twenty-four hundred years ago. - While it has many uses, lead is also "toxic", poisonous to humans, animals and plants. - When it is taken into the human body, it usually leads to serious health problems, and it can be fatal. - According to the Occupational Safety and Health Administration (OSHA), more than eight hundred thousand workers in the United States are exposed to lead regularly as part of their jobs. - That's why the agency has issued safety standards designed to protect those workers from lead's harmful effects. - Today, the most common way people are exposed to lead is when they breathe in dust and fumes that contain lead while they are at work. - When lead is inhaled it passes through the lungs into the bloodstream, and collects in your bones and tissue. - Lead dust can be accidentally swallowed, as well. - Either way, once it has been absorbed by the body lead can remain there for years, and cause serious problems. - Lead exposure falls into two basic categories: - "Long-term" - "Acute".

-- In long-term exposure, small amounts of lead build up in the body over a long period of time.

-- Long-term exposure can cause damage to your brain and nervous system, as well your blood, kidneys and reproductive system.

-- Symptoms of long-term lead exposure include:

-- Headaches.

-- Joint and muscle pain.

-- Elevated blood pressure.

-- Nausea.

-- Dizziness.

-- A metallic taste in the mouth.

-- Loss of appetite.

-- Fatigue.

-- Constipation.

-- Acute lead exposure occurs when a large amount of lead is absorbed in a short period of time.

-- In the construction industry, this is the most common type of lead exposure.

-- Symptoms of acute exposure include:

-- Drowsiness.

-- Memory loss.

-- Tremors.

-- Vomiting.

-- Severe abdominal pain.

-- It can also produce a brain condition called "encephalopathy", which can cause convulsions, coma and death, all in just a matter of days.

-- Although exposures to deadly amounts of lead are highly unusual these days, they are not impossible.

-- As a construction worker you may run the risk of serious health effects from acute lead exposure.

-- Federal laws are now on the books that protect you by limiting how much lead you can be exposed to.

-- Chances are you're viewing this program because your job involves some risk of exposure to lead.
+- In long-term exposure, small amounts of lead accumulate in the body over a long period of time. - Long-term exposure can cause damage to your brain and nervous system, as well your blood, kidneys and reproductive system. - Symptoms of long-term lead exposure include: - Headaches. - Joint and muscle pain. - Elevated blood pressure. - Nausea. - Dizziness. - A metallic taste in the mouth. - Loss of appetite. - Fatigue. - Constipation. - Acute lead exposure occurs when a large amount of lead is absorbed in a short period of time. - Symptoms of acute exposure include drowsiness, memory loss, tremors, vomiting and severe abdominal pain. - It can also produce a brain condition that is called "encephalopathy", which can cause convulsions, coma and death, all in a matter of days. - Although acute exposures to deadly amounts of lead are highly unusual these days, they are not impossible. - The most common type of lead exposure in general industry is long-term. - Federal laws are now on the books that protect you by limiting this type of exposure. - Chances are you're viewing this program because your job involves some risk of exposure to lead.

-- This risk is associated with many types of construction activities, including: - Demolition work. - Using mortar that contains lead. - Abrasive blasting. - Welding or cutting old, painted metal. - Rivet busting. - Manual dry scraping and sanding. - To protect workers from the harmful health effects of these types of lead exposures, OSHA issued its Construction Lead Standard, 29 CFR 1926.62. - This regulation sets limits on how much lead employees can be exposed to. - It also establishes procedures employers must follow in order to reduce lead exposure on their work sites as much as possible. - Before work can start on any project that involves lead, employers are required to develop a written "compliance" program.
-The program will describe: - All activities that could expose employees to lead. - The "compliance methods" the employer will use to control that exposure. - There are three general types of compliance methods. - Administrative controls. - Engineering controls. - Personal protective equipment. - Administrative controls include policies and procedures such as: - Safe work practices for housekeeping and decontamination. - Employee training. - Medical surveillance and removal programs. - Engineering controls include physical and mechanical safeguards such as: - Isolation and containment of a lead hazard area. - Mechanical ventilation with appropriate filters. - Special vacuums for cleanup and decontamination.
+- This risk is associated with many types of activities, including: - The manufacturing and recycling of lead-acid batteries. - Sanding and stripping lead-based paint. - Repairing and servicing automobile brakes. - Welding or cutting old, painted metal. - Manufacturing ceramics or electronics. - The smelting, refining, alloying and casting of metals. - To protect workers from the harmful health effects of lead exposure, OSHA issued its Lead Standard, 29 CFR 1910.1025. - This regulation sets limits on how much lead employees are allowed to be exposed to. - It also establishes procedures employers must follow in order to reduce lead exposure in the workplace as much as possible. - Before work can start on any project or process that involves lead, employers are required to develop a written "compliance" program that describes: - All activities that could expose employees to lead. - The "compliance methods" the employer will use to control that exposure. - There are three general types of compliance methods. - Administrative controls. - Engineering controls. - Personal protective equipment. - Administrative controls include policies and procedures such as: - Safe work practices for housekeeping and decontamination. - Employee training. - Medical surveillance and removal programs. - Engineering controls include physical and mechanical safeguards such as: - Isolation and containment of a lead hazard area. - Mechanical ventilation with appropriate filters. - Special vacuums for cleanup and decontamination.